 Carnival hosts several balls that are worth attending which run between €130 and €260.
 One of the most popular is the Gay Ball, attracting a colorful crowd donning outrageous outfits.
 Rio Scala hosts two fantastic balls: Clube dos Caiçaras and Hard Rock Cafe's Kid's Party.
 A very popular ball for the elites is the Magic Ball at Copacabana.
 If you are interested in attending, be ready to fork out a considerable amount of cash.
 Those who can afford it may find themselves mingling with Rio’s elite.
-Check out the entire lineup of balls for 2017 here.

 How to Get There